highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 - **BondStyleBoxBreakdown**
 - **CreditQualityBreakdown**
 - **HistoricalPerformanceSeries**

+If no converter types are provided or the converter type doesn't exist, all types will be returned in the Security Details connector.

 The Meta converter extracts essential security details, including identification, pricing, risk metrics, and provider information, ensuring a structured overview of the security.